WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 Money-Back Guarantee Policy

-You need to be sure that if by any means you don’t like the product, it does not work for you, or is not exactly what you’re looking for…you can get your money back.
+You need to be sure that if you don’t like the product, it does not work for you, or it is not exactly what you’re looking for, you can get your money back.

 How do WPForms and Gravity Forms manage customers’ refund requests?
 What sort of refund policy do they offer?